The Center of Buoyancy, 9798991264907

 Kaci Cronkhite, Author, Sailor, Circumnavigator

-Seattle-born Diana Talley is retired now after 40 plus years embracing most-things maritime: commercial fishing, sailing, off-shore adventuring, boatbuilding, rowing, sailboat racing and also as a decades-long boat-shop owner.
-She, together with her partner, raised their daughter aboard for approximately 10,000 nautical miles.
-Moving ashore as a single mother is when her career as a boatbuilder grew in Port Townsend, Washington, which is anecdotally known as the "wooden boat center of the universe."
-She found love and partnership there and spent 25 years together with Rick.
-When Rick was diagnosed with early onset Alzheimer's, they closed the shop, sold their boat and spent his last 4 years living well.
-Now she donates time to friendly boat projects, doing the traditional work that Port Townsend is famous for as well as supporting young women in the maritime trades to honor the vast help she was given when she started.
-She has six grandchildren and often works with them in her own shop.
+Seattle-born Diana Talley is retired after 40+ years in maritime pursuits: commercial fishing, sailing, off-shore adventuring, boatbuilding, rowing, sailboat racing, and as a boat-shop owner for decades.
+She and her partner raised their daughter aboard for approximately 10,000 nautical miles.
+As a single mother, her boatbuilding career grew in Port Townsend, Washington.
+She found love and partnership there, spending 25 years with Rick.
+When Rick was diagnosed with early-onset Alzheimer’s, they closed the shop, sold their boat, and spent his last 4 years living well.
+Diana now donates time to boat projects, supporting young women in the maritime trades to honor the help she received early in her career.
+She has six grandchildren and often works with them in her shop.

 This item is eligible for free returns within 30 days of delivery.
 See our returns policy for further details.